South Ferry/Whitehall Street station: South Ferry station (2009–2012, 2017–present)

-The South Ferry station on the IRT Broadway–Seventh Avenue Line is the only IRT platform in use; it is served by 1 trains at all times.
+The South Ferry station on the IRT Broadway–Seventh Avenue Line is the only IRT platform in use and is served by 1 trains at all times.
+The station is the southern terminus of the 1 train; the next stop to the north is Rector Street.
 The new station was built as a two-track, 10-car-long island platform on a less severe curve, permitting the operation of a typical terminal station.
 The platform can fit a full-length train without significant platform gaps or gap fillers.
 The two tracks end at bumper blocks at the south end of the platform.
 The loop station was relegated to being used for turn-arounds once the new station opened.
 Unlike the loop station, this station is accessible only by IRT Broadway–Seventh Avenue Line local trains and does not connect with the Lexington Avenue Line.

 The MTA stated that the new station saved four to six minutes of a passenger's trip time and increased the peak capacity of the 1 service to 24 trains per hour (or one every 2 minutes 30 seconds), as opposed to 16 to 17 trains per hour (or one every 4 minutes) with the loop station.
 The successor station is fully accessible (although its transfer to the BMT Broadway Line is not), with the main entrance located across from the Staten Island Ferry terminal building's entrance.

 The new station offers three street entrances, with the main entrance located across from the Staten Island Ferry terminal; the loop station originally had only one entrance within the terminal itself before it reopened with a connection to the South Ferry–Whitehall Street complex in 2013.
 The new station allowed a free transfer to the BMT station, whereas neither of the loop station's platforms originally did.
 Despite being one of the newest New York City Subway stations, the South Ferry station cannot accommodate platform screen doors; according to an internal study prepared for the MTA in 2020, the south end of the platform is too narrow to fit a set of platform doors.